The fate of planetesimals formed at planetary gap edges: Conclusions and future studies

 \section{Conclusions and future studies}

 In this work we study the evolution of planetesimals formed at planetary gap edges.
 To this end we perform a suite of N-body simulations, and consider two planetary systems: the Solar System with Jupiter and Saturn, and a system inspired by HL Tau with 3 planets.
 We then follow the evolution of planetesimals initiated at the gap edges, where the planetesimals are further subjected to gas drag and mass loss via ablation.
-We assume that the mass which is ablated from the planetesimals will re-condense to form pebbles in the disc midplane and we study what implications this might have for the evolution of the Solar System and the HL Tau system.
+We assume that the mass which is ablated from the planetesimals will re-condense to form pebbles in the disc midplane and calculate the corresponding pebble flux.